dbolingpub/FCND-3D-Motion-Planning/project_writeup.md

 #### 1. Explain the functionality of what's provided in `motion_planning.py` and `planning_utils.py`

-In the starter code in 'motion_planning.py', an additional Planning state has been added to the backyard flyer impplementation.
-This state occursafter arming and before takeoff.
-Then, as an event handler for that state, the method plan_path() has been added.
+As compared to the backyard flyer implementation, 'motion_planning.py' has an additional Planning state.
+To handle the Planning state transition, there is an event handler called plan_path.
+This method has the following features:

-The plan_path method does the following things:

 * Sets the flight state to Planning
 * Provides a hardcoded target altitude and safety distance
 * Creates a grid representation of the configuration space with the target altitude and safety distance
 * Reads in the obstacle data from a file
-* Establishes a start and goal position
+* Establishes a set start and goal position
 * Uses A* to plan a path through the configuration space from the start state to the goal state using the provided heuristic as a cost function

 The included 'planning_utils.py' has several utility features that are used by the path_plan method.
 These utility features are: